openscd/open-scd/README.md

 - `npm run doc` builds HTML documentation into the `doc` directory
 - `npm run build` builds a deployable version of the project into the `dist` directory

+### Code style

+There is a configuration for ESLint and Prettier that is used to check and format the code.

+There are extensions for VSCode and IntelliJ IDEA.
+Use and configure these extensions for your IDE to make your live easier.

 ## License

 The [IEC 61850](https://webstore.iec.ch/publication/63319) XSD and NSD code components used are